 - Senpai -- 3rd degree black belt, or lower

 Always address and refer to instructors and black belts by their title, such as "Sei Shihan Kate", "Jun Shihan Sandy", "Kyoshi Tom", or "Sensei David."
 Or just "Sei Shihan", et cetera.
 (Some prefer to be addressed by their last name -- e.g., "Sensei Smith".
 Please follow their preference.)
 Always address your instructors by their title in the dojo or at dojo-related events.
 Even outside of the dojo, if you don't have another social relationship, only address them by name alone if invited to do so.
-(It is better to be conservative on such matters than to accidently give offense.)
+(It is better to be conservative on such matters than to accidently give offense.
+Remember that Seido is an international community and American informality shouldn't be taken for granted.)

 When you greet or say farewell to your instructor, bow and say "Osu, Sei Shihan", "Osu, Kyoshi", or "Osu, Sensei", as appropriate.